alvincjk/EMRI_Kludge_Suite/README.md

 ## Authors

 **Alvin Chua**
-Institute of Astronomy, University of Cambridge
-`ajkc3@ast.cam.ac.uk`
+Jet Propulsion Laboratory
+`alvin.j.chua@jpl.nasa.gov`

 **Jonathan Gair**
-School of Mathematics, University of Edinburgh
+School of Mathematics, University of Edinburgh `j.gair@ed.ac.uk`
-`j.gair@ed.ac.uk`

 The EMRI Kludge Suite is also based on code written by Leor Barack (for the AK) and Scott Hughes (for the NK).